How to buy the best wireless security camera

-The best wireless security cameras will let you know that all is well at home when you’re out, whether you want to ensure it's secure or just see how the cat is coping without you.
-They can also detect motion in your home and record footage of an intruder, while more advanced cameras include facial recognition and two-way audio.
+The best wireless security cameras will let you know all is well at home when you’re out, whether you want to make sure it's secure or just see how the cat is coping without you.
+They can also detect motion in your home and record footage of an intruder, with more advanced cameras include facial recognition and two-way audio.

-So, while the best security cameras can record in high resolution and are simple to use, bottom-of-the-heap models suffer from poor-quality video, sub-standard app interface and cheap build quality.
+While the best security cameras can record in high resolution and are simple to use, bottom-of-the-heap models suffer from poor-quality video, sub-standard app interfaces and cheap build quality.
 See below for the key things to look for when buying a smart home security camera.

 One of the key decisions you’ll need to make is whether you’d prefer a camera with cloud-based or internal storage.

 - Cloud-based online storage allows you to store your recordings remotely online and easily access them over the web from any device.
 Online storage also means you won’t have to worry about losing an SD card, and you’ll still have footage even if your device is stolen.
 On the other hand, there are some privacy concerns about cloud-based storage, as your data will be transmitted and held online.
 Most wireless security cameras use a cloud-based storage system, but the level of free storage varies and some offer none at all.
 Check out how much free storage is on offer, as extra cloud storage can cost as much as £9.99 a month.